lizadeka/50-days-SQL/README.md

 - Calculate salary gap (diff between current salary and previous salary)
 - Calculate performance gap(change in performance between years)
 - Filter only top performers based on salary

+## Day 29: SQL Tasks
+- Find latest salary per employee along with total salary till that point
+- Rank employees based on salary and compare with department average salary
+- Check whether salary has increased or decreased compared to previous record

+## Day 30: SQL Tasks
+- Create a temporary result set using CTE and filter data from it
+- Combine employee table and salaries table using CTE
+- Calculate department avg salary using CTE
+- Find employees earning more than dept avg using CTE